pmcalabrese/express-typescript-boilerplate/README.md

 ## Getting started

-You need to have nodeJS v4 installed on your machine, please refer to nodejs.org website.
+You need to have NodeJS v4 installed on your machine, please refer to [NodeJs.org](https://nodejs.org).

-Install the tools and typedefintion with
+Install tools and typescript defintion with

     npm run tools